bradcar/macos_wifi_rssi_noise_snr_finder/README.md

 A 2.4 GHz half-wavelength is approximately 62.5 mm (about 2.46 inches) long.
 The full wavelength of a 2.4 GHz signal, which is about 125 mm, and then dividing it by two.
 In a Dipole antenna the length is split into two elements, each approximately 31.25 mm long.
-This all assumes perfect conditions, for example speed of light is slower in conductors and other factors will effect the length.
+This all assumes perfect conditions, for example speed of light is slower in conductors and other factors will affect the length.
 * The practical quarter dipole is shorter (WTF): https://www.youtube.com/watch?v=8iBoRNyrrPM
 * 29.7mm bare copper wire
 * 28.2mm insulation before bare wire